GoogleCloudPlatform/cloudml-samples/census/tflearn/README.md

 ### Installing Dependencies

 The local training environment for Cloud ML uses your local python installation.
-So you will need to have Python 2.7 and install TensorFlow following the instructions [here](https://www.tensorflow.org/versions/r1.0/get_started/os_setup).
-(Note please ensure that you install `tensorflow>=1.0.0-rc2`)
+So you will need to have Python 2.7 and install TensorFlow following the instructions [here](https://www.tensorflow.org/get_started/os_setup).

 ### Running Training